 Consider a dot brand

 Investing in a dot brand was an innovative idea back in 2012 when ICANN opened the first round of applications for new generic top level domains (gTLDs).
-In addition to generic words (.yoga) and geographical terms (.scotland), the application process offered brands an opportunity – for the first time ever – to register their own names as dot brands (e.g. .BBC or .Barclays).
+In addition to generic words (.yoga) and geographical terms (.london), the application process offered brands an opportunity – for the first time ever – to register their own names as dot brands (e.g. .BBC or .Barclays).
 This was a chance to move a brand away from a reliance on generic (e.g .com) or a country code (e.g. .uk), securing complete autonomy over their domain name space and improving the security of their sites.
 Perhaps most importantly, a dot brand also opened up a whole new marketing landscape in the digital space.

 Despite the opportunity being so unique, dot brand applications were a significant part of the 2012 process, and the list of companies snapping up theirs included the world’s biggest and most influential brands, such as Google and Bentley.
 Five years on, many of these dot brands are active, with key players demonstrating an innovative spark in their marketing efforts – and inspiring others to follow in their footsteps.

 One of the first brands to launch their own gTLD was Abbott, the US healthcare company, and they are proving to be one of the leaders in the dot brand space.
 The current area of focus is their lifetothefullest.abbott site, which shares advice and information about living a healthy, meaningful life.
 They have registered ‘life. to the fullest’ and #fullosophy as trademarks, and raise awareness of the campaign on their corporate social media.
 The marketing campaign was also taken into the real world – for example, a huge banner advertising the site was hung from the New York Stock Exchange building on the day Abbott rang the bell inside.